watterott/mSD-Shield/README.md

 ## Hardware
 Compatible with Arduino Uno, Duemilanove, Diecimila and Mega.

-Normal edition: On Mega boards only Software-SPI and no RTC without hardware modifications).
+Normal edition: On Mega boards only Software-SPI and no RTC without hardware modifications.

 Mega edition: Uno/Mega adjustment via jumper.